Plants we regret losing

 Anigozanthos forms - Kangaroo Paws

 We have planted so many different species and cultivars of Kangaroo Paw over the years, but have not had any lasting success with them.
 Some cultivars have done well in pots for a year or two and our original planting of A. ‘Big Red’ lasted for over a decade before completely disappearing.
 We have tried ‘Bush Dawn’, ‘Bushranger’, various forms of A. flavidus, lime, lime variegated, orange, pale pink, ‘Green Dragon’, ‘Lilac Queen’, ‘Orange Cross’, ‘Pink Joey’, ‘Bush Bonanza’ and A. rufus.
 More recently, May 2015, we have planted 20 each of Angus Stewart’s Landscape Line, Orange, Lilac, Yellow, Violet and Red.
-Landscape Orange has been the best performer for us, but none of these bloomed this year, 2020.
+Landscape Orange has been the best performer for us, but none of thesebloomed in 2020.

 Anopterus glandulosus - Native Laurel

-Athrotasix laxifolia - Tasmanian Cedar
+Athrotaxis laxifolia - Tasmanian Cedar

 We tried Athrotaxis laxifolia, or Tasmanian Cedar, in November 2014.
 This plant is endemic to the high country of Tasmania, an evergreen, coniferous tree to 20m high.
 This tree can live for up to 1300 years and grows very slowly, but we failed to establish our plant and it died in the heat and dryness of March 2016.